Partner at Charbonnet Law Firm LLC

 Does auto insurance cover a pedestrian hit by a bicycle?

-No. Auto insurance generally only applies to motor vehicle accidents.
-If the cyclist has homeowner’s or renter’s insurance, it may cover pedestrian injuries.
+No. Auto insurance generally applies only to motor vehicle accidents.
+Coverage may come from the cyclist’s homeowner’s or renter’s insurance.

-Who is at fault if a cyclist hits a pedestrian on a sidewalk or crosswalk?
+Who is at fault if a cyclist hits a pedestrian?

-Can I file a claim if I was partly at fault for the accident?
+Can I file a claim if I was partly at fault?

 What if the driver or cyclist fled the scene?